 About the masterclass

-On 29 March 2018, the University of Antwerp formally confered its honorary degrees.
-On this occasion, Emeritus Professor Upendra Baxi (Universities of Warwick and Delhi, and National Law University Delhi) received an honorary degree for scientific merit in recognition of his expertise in the theory and practice of human rights, and in the sociology of law in Asia.
-The Faculty of Law hosted a masterclass by Emeritus Professor Upendra Baxi, organised by the Law and Development Research Group, on 'Situating human rights in the postpolitical landscape' in conversation with Professor Koen de Feyter (University of Antwerp) and Professor Sam Adelman (University of Warwick).
+On Thursday 29 March 2018, the University of Antwerp fill formally confer its honorary degrees.
+On this occasion, Emeritus Professor Upendra Baxi (Universities of Warwick and Delhi, and National Law University Delhi) will receive an honorary degree for scientific merit in recognition of his expertise in the theory and practice of human rights, and in the sociology of law in Asia.
+The Faculty of Law will host a masterclass by Emeritus Professor Upendra Baxi, organised by the Law and Development Research Group, on 'Situating human rights in the postpolitical landscape' in conversation with Professor Koen de Feyter (University of Antwerp) and Professor Sam Adelman (University of Warwick).

 This brief conversation addresses the question of how the postpolitical may be said to relate to human rights.
 We explore the distinction between the ethical idea of human rights and the positive law and jurisprudence of human rights, some meanings given to the term ‘postpolitical’, and human rights as something that one must perform, regardless of what near or distant future may or may not bring.
 In this context, we seek to reverse Gramsci’s famous dictum and speak instead of optimism of the intellect and pessimism of will.